 Injection molded parts offer incredible accuracy and repeatability at a cost-efficient price point.
 Plastic injection molding is also a very efficient way of producing parts; cycle times can range from a few seconds to a couple of minutes depending on the size of the part and the number of cavities in the mold.

 There are numerous materials available that offer different, unique characteristics that fit a wide range of applications.
+At Schmit Prototypes, we use pelletized resins and as well as any colorants required.
 The parts can be completely customized with molded-in inserts, custom colors and branded logos.
-Once injection molded parts are removed from the mold, they are a finished product with the exception of a few post-process steps like sonic welding, UV laser marking/pad printing, or further part assembly.
+Once plastic injection molded parts are removed from the mold, they are a finished product with the exception of a few post-process steps like sonic welding, UV laser marking/pad printing, or further part assembly.

 What is plastic injection molding used for?